-Coverage considered unaffordable (code "A").
-You can claim a coverage exemption for yourself or another member of your tax household for any month when the lowest cost coverage through an employer sponsored plan or, if the individual does not have access to employer sponsored coverage, coverage in the Marketplace is unaffordable for the individual.
+Coverage is unaffordable (code "A").
+You can claim a coverage exemption for yourself or another member of your tax household for any month when the lowest cost coverage through an employer-sponsored plan or, if the individual does not have access to employer-sponsored coverage, the Marketplace is unaffordable for the individual.
 Coverage is unaffordable if the individual's required contribution (described below) is more than 8% of household income.

-Use the Affordability Worksheet, later, to determine whether this coverage exemption applies to you or another member of your tax household for one or months of the year.
+Use the Affordability Worksheet, later, to determine whether this coverage exemption applies to your or another member of your tax household for one or months of the year.